US STOCKS-Wall Street higher on U.S. growth optimism; Nasdaq hits record

 Of the 324 S&P 500 companies that have reported quarterly results so far, about 71% have beaten earnings estimates, which is above the long-term average of 65%, according to IBES data from Refinitiv.

-Ten of the 11 major S&P sectors were higher, with technology stocks climbing 0.7%.
+The defensive real estate index rose 0.7%, the most among 10 of the 11 major S&P sectors that were higher.
+Increased demand for safe havens also pressured U.S. Treasury yields.

+A gain of 2.1% in Amazon.com Inc’s shares and a more than 1% rise in shares of Microsoft Corp and Alphabet Inc were among the top boosts to S&P 500 and the Nasdaq.

-Electric carmaker Tesla Inc rose 2.7% as its Shanghai factory returned to service.
+Electric carmaker Tesla Inc gained 1.6% as its Shanghai factory returned to service.

 Apple Inc fell marginally as analysts predicted China’s smartphone sales may plunge by as much as 50% in the first quarter due to store closures and production suspensions following the outbreak.

-Markets on Monday will also watch for President Donald Trump’s $4.8-trillion budget proposal for fiscal year 2021, and Fed Chair Jerome Powell’s two-day address to the U.S. Congress, starting Tuesday.

-Advancing issues outnumbered decliners by a 1.30-to-1 ratio on the NYSE and by a 1.20-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.16-to-1 ratio on the NYSE and by a 1.16-to-1 ratio on the Nasdaq.

-The S&P index recorded 33 new 52-week highs and two new lows, while the Nasdaq recorded 64 new highs and 67 new lows.
+The S&P index recorded 36 new 52-week highs and three new lows, while the Nasdaq recorded 76 new highs and 75 new lows.
 (Reporting by Medha Singh and Sruthi Sankar in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila)